Benefits: Health Care Flexible Spending Account

 2.5.2 Dependent Care Flex Spending

-- The Dependent Care Flexible Spending Account is used to pay for eligible dependent care expenses such as child care for children under age 13 or day care for anyone who you claim as a dependent on your Federal tax return who is physically or mentally incapable of self-care so that you (and your spouse, if you are married) can work, look for work, or attend school full-time.
-The expenses must be for services in the plan year in which you make contributions.
+- The Dependent Care Flexible Spending Account is used to pay for eligible dependent care expenses such as child care for children under age 13 or day care for anyone who the employee claims as a dependent on his / her Federal tax return who is physically or mentally incapable of self-care so that the employee (and his / her spouse, if married) can work, look for work, or attend school full-time.
+The expenses must be for services in the plan year in which the employee makes contributions.
 The following is a partial list of examples of reimbursable expenses: qualified day care or child care centers, licensed nursery schools, adult day care centers, summer day camp (not overnight camp), baby sitters, provided the babysitter provides his/her EIN or Social Security number, after-school programs, pre-school and nursery school tuition (below kindergarten),

-- The following is a partial list of examples of expenses that are not eligible for reimbursement: expenses while you are away from work because of illness or leave of absence, payments to a caretaker who could be claimed as a dependent on your (or your spouse's) tax return, education expenses for kindergarten and above, expenses for overnight camp, transportation to and from a care site.
-For a list of eligible expenses, consult IRS Publication 503
+- The following is a partial list of examples of expenses that are not eligible for reimbursement: expenses while the employee is away from work because of illness or leave of absence, payments to a caretaker who could be claimed as a dependent on the employees (or spouse's) tax return, education expenses for kindergarten and above, expenses for overnight camp, transportation to and from a care site.
+For a list of eligible expenses, consult IRS Publication 503.

 2.6 Roll-Over Provisions